Petco Park: Rugby

 In February 2007, Petco Park became the new host of the USA Sevens, a rugby union sevens event within the IRB Sevens World Series.
 Previous editions of the USA Sevens had been held at Home Depot Center in the Greater Los Angeles suburb of Carson.
 After the 2009 edition, the event moved to Las Vegas.

 Tennis

-From January 31 through February 2 in 2014, Petco Park's left-center field temporarily was converted into a red clay tennis court for the Davis Cup tie between United States and Great Britain.
+From January 31 through February 2, 2014, Petco Park's left-center field temporarily was converted into a red clay tennis court for the Davis Cup tie between United States and Great Britain.

 Motor sports

 In January 2015, Petco Park hosted rounds of Monster Jam and AMA Supercross Championship, as a replacement for Qualcomm Stadium.

 Golf

 Since 2015, Petco Park has partnered with Callaway Golf Company to open a par-3 nine-hole golf course within the stadium the first week of each November.
 The holes are built within the outfield while many of the tees are in the upper decks of the stadium.